-FREN-1000, Beginning French FREN-1020, Second Semester French FREN-2010, Intermediate French and twelve additional upper-division hours in French.
+FREN-1000, Beginning French FREN-1020, Second Semester French FREN-2010.
+Intermediate French

 Transfer students who intend to major or minor in French must take a minimum of 50% of the 3000-level and above courses required for the major either at Benedictine College or through one of our approved study abroad programs.